¨Every single one of the works was performed with virtuosity and passion.¨ … CONARTE, Mexico

 Salazar Fonseca is a dedicated pedagogue and has recently served as violin professor at the music school of the Universidad Autónoma de Nuevo León (UANL), and at the Escuela de Artes Musicales (EDAM), in Monterrey, Mexico.
 More recently, has been invited to partake of the International Baroque Institute at Longy School of Music of Bard College in Boston and at The Twin Cities Early Music Festival in Saint Paul, Minnesota this summer 2017.

-Currently, his early music passion has given him the opportunity to return to Boston as member of the Harvard Baroque Chamber Orchestra, where he also collaborates with the Harvard Early Music Society.
+Currently, his early music passion has given him the opportunity to return to Boston as member of the Harvard Baroque Chamber Orchestra, where he also collaborates with the Harvard Early Music Society, among others.
+Currently is a member of Early Music America and the American Federation of Musicians.
 He maintains his active Skype studio with students across the globe.